Lennolium/simple-useragent/README.md

 &nbsp;

-Most functions can take the following parameters:
+The functions can take the following parameters:

 - __num:__ The number of user agents to fetch (default: _None_ = gets you all user agents available).
 - __mobile:__ Fetch mobile or desktop user agents (default: _False_ = desktop).
 - __shuffle:__ Whether to shuffle/randomize the order of user agents (default: _False_ = ordered by usage).